 NNZ-2591 was tested in the Magel2-null mouse model, which mimic the behavior and metabolic profile of Prader-Willi syndrome in humans.
 The study compared normal mice ("wild type") and Magel2-null mice.
 In the Magel2-null mice, treatment with NNZ-2591 for 6 weeks normalised all behavioral deficits.
 After treatment with the high dose of NNZ-2591 the fat mass, insulin levels and circulating IGF-1 levels of the Magel2-null mice were indistinguishable from wild type mice.
 The Magel2-null mice treated with the low dose of NNZ-2591 showed partial reversion to normal levels.

-Neuren has been granted Orphan Drug designation by the US Food and Drug Administration (FDA) for NNZ-2591 to treat PWS and is preparing for a Phase 2 clinical trial.
+Neuren has been granted Orphan Drug designation by the US Food and Drug Administration (FDA) for NNZ-2591 to treat PWS and is currently conducting a Phase 2 clinical trial.